awesome-pro/neon-website/content/docs/ai/langchain.md

 updatedOn: '2024-07-15T14:10:09.616Z'
 ---

 LangChain is a popular framework for working with AI, Vectors, and embeddings.
-LangChain supports using Neon as a vector store, using the `pgvector` extension.
+LangChain supports using Unique as a vector store, using the `pgvector` extension.

 ## Initialize LangChainVector Store